SquareMeal Review of

 the kitchen.
 Finish in party mood with an ice cream sundae, otherwise retire to the sedate lounge next door for a digestif.
 Fixed-price daytime deals come in at £16.95/20.95 for two/three courses,

 although house wine breaks the £20 barrier.

-Afternoon tea with unlimited prosecco £25 per person
+Afternoon tea & a bottle of prosseco £25 per person

-4 choice menu (starter/main, main/dessert or starter/dessert).
-Subject to availability as displayed in the booking interface.
+This offer is available from May 1, 2018 until May 31, 2018, subject to availability as displayed in the booking interface.
 Offer excludes service and includes VAT.
 Not available in conjunction with other offers.
-Dishes from a set menu.